TankerHQ/spec/protocol.md

 1. The *application server* sends an email to the *user* with a verification code
 2. The *device* gets the *application* [Secret Provisional Identity] using the verification code
 3. The *Tanker server* sends an email to the *user* with a verification code
-4. The *Tanker SDK* gets the *Tanker* [Secret Provisional Identity] using the verification code
+4. The *Tanker Core* SDK gets the *Tanker* [Secret Provisional Identity] using the verification code
-5. The *Tanker SDK* encrypts both [Secret Provisional Identity]s' private encryption keys with the [User Encryption Key Pair]
+5. The *Tanker Core* SDK encrypts both [Secret Provisional Identity]s' private encryption keys with the [User Encryption Key Pair]
-6. The *Tanker SDK* signs its [Device ID] with the *application* [Secret Provisional Identity]'s private signature key
+6. The *Tanker Core* SDK signs its [Device ID] with the *application* [Secret Provisional Identity]'s private signature key
-7. The *Tanker SDK* signs its [Device ID] with the *Tanker* [Secret Provisional Identity]'s private signature key
+7. The *Tanker Core* SDK signs its [Device ID] with the *Tanker* [Secret Provisional Identity]'s private signature key
-8. The *Tanker SDK* creates a block with both [Secret Provisional Identity]s' public signature keys, the aforementioned signatures, and the encrypted [Secret Provisional Identity] keys and pushes it to the *Trustchain*
+8. The *Tanker Core* SDK creates a block with both [Secret Provisional Identity]s' public signature keys, the aforementioned signatures, and the encrypted [Secret Provisional Identity] keys and pushes it to the *Trustchain*
 9. The *Tanker server* validates the block and stores it
 10. The *Tanker server* publishes all the `key_publish` and *group* blocks related to the claimed provisional identity to the *device*
-11. The *Tanker SDK* decrypts the [Shared Encrypted Key]s with both [Secret Provisional Identity]s' private encryption keys when needed
+11. The *Tanker Core* SDK decrypts the [Shared Encrypted Key]s with both [Secret Provisional Identity]s' private encryption keys when needed
-12. The *Tanker SDK* decrypts the [Group Encryption Key Pair]s with both [Secret Provisional Identity]s' private encryption keys when needed
+12. The *Tanker Core* SDK decrypts the [Group Encryption Key Pair]s with both [Secret Provisional Identity]s' private encryption keys when needed